 One solution for all data security pitfalls

 To fully ensure data security in Jira and Confluence, there are several manual solutions and workarounds.
-Or you can get one app for everything, namely GDPR (DSGVO) and Security for Jira/Confluence.
+Or you can get one app for everything, namely Data Protection and Security Toolkit for Jira/Confluence.

-Integrate the app with your software, and you have all the tools you need to overcome any and all obstacles.
-So you get full data protection compliance with the least effort.
+Integrate the app into your software, and you have all the tools you need to overcome any hurdles.
+So, you get full data protection compliance with the GDPR with the least effort.

 One single tool for all use cases